JustinKent/KitchenUtensils/README.md

 # Kitchen Utensils

-## (Technical Task, Ritchie Bros Sr Swift Engineer role)

 ![Screen Recording](https://github.com/user-attachments/assets/dfc890e5-b5ba-42b2-8999-0bbca98af1f2)

-We're creating an iOS app using Swift and SwiftUI called Kitchen Utensils.
+Kitchen Utensils is an iOS app built using Swift, SwiftUI, and SwiftData.
+It supports Swift 6, Xcode/iOS 26, and Swift Testing for unit tests.

 The main ContentView will contain a scrolling list of Utensils, called UtensilListView, wrapped in a NavigationStack (or NavigationSplitView if we need iPad support), with a navigation title of “Kitchen Utensils”.